helena-intel/readmes/openvino_llm_model_export_npu.md

 # Export Hugging Face models for OpenVINO NPU inference

+This guide is for now focused on Windows, but the process is the same for Linux.

 ## Prerequisites

 - Update NPU driver to latest version from https://www.intel.com/content/www/us/en/download/794734/intel-npu-driver-windows.html